Last Updated: January 2023

 This isn’t really a piano lesson, but more a lesson on creativity and practice.
 It’s an important book that you shouldn’t skip.

-Piano For All isn’t anything like a traditional online piano lesson.
+Piano For All isn’t anything like a traditional piano lesson.
 Yes, it’s eBook-based but it’s got tons of video and audio examples that accompany the written material.

 But it’s also not a traditional approach to teaching – which I love.
 I hated traditional piano lessons for that exact reason – it was boring and I wanted to get right to playing.